 Just as the robots begin to leave, an air bubble escapes from his nose.
 As the bubble reaches the surface, we see this shot…

-By framing the bubble so tight, and allowing us to see the detail we not only get a heightened sense of anticipation but also a sort of tactile feeling that makes the viewer almost sense that the bubble is about to pop.
+By framing the bubble so tight, we not only get a heightened sense of anticipation but also a sort of tactile feeling that makes the viewer almost sense that the bubble is about to pop.

 Watch the scene in full below: